Quickie Job Procedures

 - Once you have decided whether or not to take the job, report your results to the Quickie Job Service.
-You may report in person, call the service’s voice mail at 617-353-5005 (any time, day or night), or email firstname.lastname@example.org.
+You may report in person or email firstname.lastname@example.org.
 Be sure to report all necessary information, including your BU ID number and the job number(s).
-If using the voice mail, please speak slowly and clearly.

 - If an employer is difficult to reach or has not confirmed that he or she wishes to hire you, let us know that as well.
 These jobs will be updated with a status of “T” for “trying.”
 Note: You do not have to call in every 24 hours if your jobs are in “trying” status.
 We ask, however, that you report back again if you hear from the employer that you are hired for the job.

 We encourage employers to ask to see your referral sheet and your BU ID, so they can be certain that you are registered with the University and the Quickie Job Service.
 Always carry both these documents with you when you go to a Quickie Job.
 If you have received employer contact information online, print it out or save it electronically to show the employer.